ryanburns23/img-pan-zoom/README.md

 # \<img-pan-zoom\>

-img-pan-zoom Image pan zoom element
+`img-pan-zoom` Image pan zoom element

-Images are preloaded by img-loader and a spinner is shown until loaded
+Images are preloaded by `img-loader` and a spinner is shown until loaded

-img-pan-zoom uses openseadragon to do all of it's pan/ zooming.
-Openseadragon can do a lot more than what this element covers
+[openSeadragon](https://openseadragon.github.io) manages all of the pan & zooming

 <!--
 ```